 2. 28 Degrees MasterCard

-This card is the best alternative to the ANZ Rewards Travel Adventures card for those who do not want to pay an annual fee.
+This card is the best option for those who do not want to pay an annual fee.
 It has no forex fee, comes with a global Boingo membership and includes basic travel insurance coverage.

 3. Bankwest Zero Mastercard

 The platinum version of this card is virtually identical to the 28 Degrees MasterCard.
 It has no annual fee, no forex fee and offers basic travel insurance coverage.
 The only feature missing is the global Boingo membership but that is not something I would worry about.
-Interestingly, you can add the card to Google Pay as soon as you are approved (Apple Pay is not supported as of 2019).
+Interestingly, you can add the card to Apple Pay / Google Pay as soon as you are approved.
 This is a very handy feature if you are currently travelling and do not need the physical card.

 4. Citibank Plus Account